 - 1. The Policy Element defines goals, objectives, and strategies for Florida's transportation future over the next 25 years.
 The Policy Element is the core of the Florida Transportation Plan and provides guidance to state, regional, and local transportation partners in making transportation decisions. - 2.
-The Vision Element (this document) provides a longer-term view of major trends, uncertainties, opportunities, and desired outcomes shaping the future of Florida's transportation system during the next 50 years. - 3.
+The Vision Element (this document) provides a longer-term view of major trends, uncertainties and opportunities that can come with them, and desired outcomes shaping the future of Florida's transportation system during the next 50 years. - 3.
 The Implementation Element defines the roles of state, regional, and local transportation partners in implementing the Florida Transportation Plan, including specific short- and medium-term actions and performance measures.
 The Vision Element and Implementation Element support the Policy Element.